bradlocking/react-shortlist-article/README.md

 ## Installation

-Project is using Yarn installed through homebrew as package manager. `cd` to the repository root and run te following tasks:
+Project is using Yarn installed through homebrew as package manager. `cd` to the repository root and run the following tasks:

 ```
 $ brew Update
 $ yarn
 $ yarn start
 ```

 ` $ yarn start ` will fire up the webpack server.